Value: why data products are worth the effort

 • “This is for everyone”: unclear customers give unclear priorities, which give unclear product surfaces, which give copies.

-If you are only going to do one thing: make the value hypothesis clear enough that you can say no to things that do not help the customer — and yes to what makes the product more reusable over time.
+Make the value hypothesis clear enough that you can say no to things that do not help the customer, and yes to what makes the product more reusable over time.

 author image